icfnext/aem-groovy-console/README.md

 ## OSGi Configuration

-Navigate to the [OSGi console configuration page](http://localhost:4502/system/console/configMgr) and edit "Groovy Console Configuration Service".
+Navigate to the [OSGi console configuration page](http://localhost:4502/system/console/configMgr) and select the **Groovy Console Configuration Service**.

 Property | Description | Default Value
 ------------ | ------------- | ----------
 Email Enabled? | Check to enable email notification on completion of script execution. | False Email Recipients | Email addresses to receive notification. | [] Allowed Groups | List of group names that are authorized to use the console.
 If empty, no authorization check is performed. | []
-Vanity Path Enabled? | Enables /groovyconsole vanity path.
-Apache Sling Resource Resolver Factory OSGi configuration must also be updated to allow vanity paths from /etc (resource.resolver.vanitypath.whitelist). | False
+Vanity Path Enabled? | Enables `/groovyconsole` vanity path. **Apache Sling Resource Resolver Factory** OSGi configuration must also be updated to allow vanity paths from `/etc`. | False
 Audit Disabled? | Disables auditing of script execution history. | False Display All Audit Records? | If enabled, all audit records (including records for other users) will be displayed in the console history. | False